 Visit our website for details, schedules and tickets.

-During the show, audiences join Billy Bob, Billy Joe, and Billy Billee as they mix NASCAR with Beethoven, Elvis with Puccini and even kick up a little trailer park dust with Ave Maria Dixie.
-Audiences travel with our three singing cousins from their modest beginnings in Paris, Texas, all the way to their triumphant concert performance in the second act.
-It’s down home laughs with big city music and great entertainment for the entire family.
+Billy Bob, Billy Joe, and Billy Billee mix NASCAR with Beethoven, Elvis with Puccini and even kick up a little trailer park dust with Ave Maria Dixie.
+Along with lots of down-home laughs, big-city music and great entertainment, this is truly a family show.

 417 Travel is a full-service ticketing agency.
 We specialize in Branson and Southwest Missouri.
 We pride ourselves on offering below box office price tickets to theaters and attractions in the Branson area, with no sales presentations.
 Flying to Branson?
 Give us a call; we can assist you in booking your entire Branson vacation.
 Check out our website, find us on Facebook, and/or Twitter for the latest information and savings.